 First Practice instruction.
-This is a conversation practice with yourself in which you are listening to your mind as it generates words and pictures spontaneously an automatically, without your intention.
+This is a conversation practice with yourself in which you are listening to your mind as it generates words and pictures spontaneously and automatically, without your intention.

-- 1. Find a quiet place to sit or be where you won't be disturbed for 10-15 minutes, or more if you'd like. - 2.
-Take a deep breath and relax. - 3.
+Find a quiet place to sit or be where you won't be disturbed for 10-15 minutes, or more if you'd like.

 Ask your unconscious for a situation you'd like to focus on.
-It could be something you're happy about or it could be a challenging or difficult situation. - 4.
+It could be something you're happy about or it could be a challenging or difficult situation.

 As the memory or image emerges, with your sense perception of seeing, just observe the pictures in your mind, without trying to put words to what you are seeing.
-Do this for a few breaths or more. - 5.
-As you do this, thoughts in the form of words, talking to yourself, will spontaneously appear. - 6.
+Do this for a few breaths or more.

+As you do this, thoughts in the form of words, talking to yourself, will spontaneously appear.

 Observe those mental words.
-Notice how they are sounds, just like other sounds that you hear, like the wind in the trees, but they are in the form of you talking with yourself, words appearing and then disappearing. - 7.
-Do you experience an intimacy or closeness with these words and images as they appear in you and you receive them this way? - 8.
+Notice how they are sounds, just like other sounds that you hear, like the wind in the trees, but they are in the form of you talking with yourself, words appearing and then disappearing.

+Do you experience an intimacy or closeness with these words and images as they appear in you and you receive them this way?

 Gently shift attention back to just seeing images in your mind related to your situation.

-g.Continue to notice when automatic thoughts happen in you, respectfully acknowledge them, and return to just seeing.
+Continue to notice when automatic thoughts happen in you, respectfully acknowledge them, and return to just seeing.

-10. See if you can experience yourself as the aware knowing space in which all sounds are arising the sounds in your environment and the sounds of your inner words, and it being your mind that is creating both the environmental sounds (through the brain's perceptual systems) and your thoughts.
+See if you can experience yourself as the aware knowing space in which all sounds are arising the sounds in your environment and the sounds of your inner words, and it being your mind that is creating both the environmental sounds (through the brain's perceptual systems) and your thoughts.
 You are the one observing this.
 You are the open space in which this inner conversation is happening.